Zanniat: History

 Zanniat are the descendants of Zanniat.
 Zanniat was one of the sons of Chin Lung/ Chin Dung, a Shan Sawbwa (Saopha) of Kalemyo, whose father was Kale Kyitaungnyu, the ruler of Ava kingdom of Burma (Myanmar).
-Zanniat, Hlawnceu and Thuankai were three brothers who left Kalay or Vingpui (meaning fort in Zanniat language) from conflict, then moved to higher elevation which later known as Chin hills.
-Zanniat decided to settle down in Runral (The word "Runral" refers to the other side of a river in Zanniat language), a land which is eastern from Manipur river and it became Locom village and the name Locom means to settle in Zanniat language.
+Zanniat, Hlawnceu and Thuankai were three brothers who left Kalay or Vingpui (meaning fort in Zanniat language) due to conflict, then moved to higher elevation, which later became known as the Chin Hills.
+Zanniat decided to settle down in Runral (The word "Runral" refers to the other side of a river in Zanniat language), a land which is east of the Manipur River, and it became Locom village and the name Locom means to settle in the Zanniat language.
 Some of Zanniat's sons were Phunnim, Sumthang, Laizo, Siahthang, Zanniat (Niat Hang) and the descendants from each son later became clans and families.
 Thuankai had two sons, named Hlawn Ceu and Phurh Hlum.
 Phurh Hlum had two wives.
 The descendants from Phurh Hlum's first wife are known as Nuhma family, meaning previous or first in Zanniat language.
-Phurh Hlum had a second wife from Locom village and the descendants from his second wife are later known as Nuhnua family, meaning later or second in Zanniat language.
-One of Phurh Hlum sons was named as Zanniat, to commemorate the great grand father Zanniat and the descendants from this man are later known as Zanniat clan or family, which later cause conflicts in understanding the origin of Zanniat.
-The descendants comprising from Zanniat and Phurh Hlum, living in eastern side of Manipur river are commonly known as Zanniat people or Zanniat tribe.
-Among the sons of Zanniat, Laizo descendants live around Lumbang, while Sumthang descendants live around Webulah, Hluansang descendants being Chiefly clans settle in every Central Chin and Maraic tribal villages and in India (Mizoram) and Bangladesh (Chittagong hills tracts.
+Phurh Hlum had a second wife from Locom village and the descendants from his second wife are later known as Nuhnua family, meaning later or second in the Zanniat language.
+One of Phurh Hlum sons was named as Zanniat, to commemorate the great-grandfather Zanniat and the descendants from this man are later known as the Zanniat clan or family, which later caused conflicts in understanding the origin of Zanniat.
+The descendants comprising Zanniat and Phurh Hlum, living on the eastern side of the Manipur River, are commonly known as the Zanniat people or the Zanniat tribe.
+Among the sons of Zanniat, Laizo descendants live around Lumbang, while Sumthang descendants live around Webulah, Hluansang descendants are Chiefly clans that settle in every Central Chin and Maraic tribal villages and in India (Mizoram) and Bangladesh (Chittagong hills tracts.
 Taisun [Tashon], Lerngo (Hualngo), Torr and Khualsim tribes also later settled with Zanniat tribe.
 Zanniat people trace their ancestry to the Chin, of Tibeto-Burman descent from origins in Mongolia.
 The early Chin people settled in the western plains of Sagaing when it was known as "Kauka" or "Vingpui", and later as "Kale".
 The word "Vingpui" refers to a type of brick fort.
-Thuankai had a son named Tlaisun (Tashons people)in English) whose later became one of the strongest tribe, founder of Falam or Fahlam, ruling most parts of Chin hills.
+Thuankai had a son named Tlaisun (Tashons people) in English) who later became one of the strongest tribe, the founder of Falam or Fahlam, ruling most parts of Chin hills.

 Taisun [Tashon] rule

-In 1810 A.D Taisun tribe collaborated with Zokhua and Chuncung villages and attacked and Khualai village of Zanniat tribe which resulted whole Zanniat tribe and the land became under the rule of Taisun.
+In 1810 A.D., the Taisun tribe collaborated with Zokhua and Chuncung villages and attacked and Khualai village of Zanniat tribe resulting in the whole Zanniat tribe and the land becoming under the rule of Taisun.